 - average more than 12 hours per week

 - be mainly carried out between the hours of 8.00am and 5.30pm

 Required evidence: completed application form with a student certificate from the college or university.

-- Application for reduction in council tax - students Application for council tax reduction - students 99kb
+- Application for a council tax discount - students Application for a council tax discount - students 100kb